-I'm afraid I've got some bad news for you…grief makes you crazy.
+I'm afraid I've got some bad news for you; grief makes you feel like you're going crazy.

-In the beginning, you feel totally out of sorts - like lash out at everyone, cry over everything, wear the same sweatpants for a week insane.
-Then over time you only feel a bit odd every now and then - like I'm a 5'2 woman totally unwilling to let go of the 6'1 man's tweed suit from circa 1950 that's hanging in my closet.
+In the beginning, you feel totally out of sorts - like lashing out at everyone, crying over everything, wearing the same sweatpants for a week insane.
+Then over time, you only feel a bit odd now and then - like I'm a 5'2 woman unwilling to let go of the 6'1 man's tweed suit from circa 1950 that's hanging in my closet.

 Stop looking at me like that.

 Fortunately, I also have good news; when it comes to grief, crazy is the new normal.